Home » Blog » Destinations » Ultimate New Caledonia Travel Guide: All You Need to Know

 Of course, I didn't come to New Caledonia to just explore Noumea, there is actually so much more to this country than I ever thought.

 You definitely have to take a few days to go island hopping.
 It's fairly easy to base yourself in Noumea and explore a new island every day.
-Here some of the islands that are close-by and can easily be visited in a day:
+Here are some of the islands that are close by and can easily be visited in a day:

 • Duck Island: